-Either way, this Red Wine Margarita with Black Salt will be your answer.
-It's quick and easy to make and with the addition of the black salt, it's kinda eerie.
+Either way, this Red Wine Margarita with Black Lava Salt will be your answer.
+It’s quick and easy to make and with the addition of the Hawaiian black salt, it’s kinda eerie.

-I have been searching high and low for a adult beverage that would be great to serve for a Halloween party.
-I didn't want anything green or to have to deal with dry ice for that extra spooky effect but I wanted something that is a little classier but also adventurous.
-I found some great recipes for wine margaritas which would be great especially if I used red wine with a deep blood color.
+We have been searching high and low for an adult beverage that would be great to serve for a Halloween party.
+I didn’t want anything green or to have to deal with dry ice for that extra spooky effect but I wanted something that is a little classier but also adventurous.
+We found some great recipes for wine margaritas which would be great especially if I used red wine with a deep blood color.
 But who wants plain old white salt around the rim of a Halloween drink?
 Not I!
-So I decided to check into dyeing kosher salt black to make a rim of black salt.

-Now with the Red Wine Margarita poured in, it's gorgeously spooky!
+Now with the Margarita wine mixture poured in, it’s gorgeously spooky.
 I hope you will enjoy serving this Red Wine Margarita with Black Salt to your guests for a bewitching evening.
-But don't wait till Halloween, try one this weekend!
+But don’t wait till Halloween, try one this weekend!

-1. Pour red wine into a ice cube tray and let freeze overnight
+- Pour red wine into an ice cube tray and let freeze overnight

-5. Slice limes and rub around the rim of a margarita glass, dip the top of the glass into the black salt using a salt glass rimmer
+- Slice limes and rub around the rim of a margarita glass, dip the top of the glass into the black salt using a salt glass rimmer